 EYFS and KS1 (infants) coordinator - Mrs Geaves

 Please click the links below for our 'long term' intended plans/links for each subject.

 In the EYFS at Waterside we meet the requirements of the EYFS Statutory Framework as well as embedding the 'Fundamental British Values' through a child centred approach to teaching and learning.

 For the EYFS long term overview please click here.

-Should you require any more information about our curriculum, please contact the school office.
+Should you require any more information about our curriculum, please contact your child's class teacher, one of our subject leaders or the school office.